Redocly/redoc/README.md

 ## ReDoc CLI

-[ReDoc CLI](https://github.com/Redocly/redoc/blob/master/cli/README.md) tool is used to lint and bundle your OpenAPI definition(s).
-It can be installed as a development dependency in your project to generate documentation for your API specification
+[ReDoc CLI](https://github.com/Redocly/redoc/blob/master/cli/README.md) tool is used to lint and bundle your OpenAPI definition(s) into **zero-dependency** HTML file .It can be installed as a development dependency in your project.

-## create-openapi-repo
+## Create-openapi-repo
-[create-openapi-repo](https://github.com/Redocly/create-openapi-repo) `cli` tool is used for splitting a single OpenAPI definition file into multiple files (compatible with version 3x only).
-You can also use this `cli` tool to start a new API definition.
+[Create-openapi-repo](https://github.com/Redocly/create-openapi-repo) tool is used for splitting a single OpenAPI definition file into multiple files (compatible with version 3x only).
+You can also use this tool to start a new API definition.

 ## Community Edition(CE) vs Premium Edition(PE)